2014 Oscar Predictions

-The Best Supporting Actor award is Jared Leto’s to lose after his performance in Dallas Buyers Club.
-Much like Cate Blanchett, he has been the frontrunner ever since nominations were handed out.
-Michael Fassbender also gave a strong performance for 12 Years a Slave, but it may be too hard to award him for his morally reprehensible character.
-Barkhad Abdi for Captain Phillips also turned in a very meaningful performance as the Somali pirate who kidnapped Tom Hanks’ Phillips, giving the role a surprising amount of subtlety and roundness for a first-time actor.
-Bradley Cooper for American Hustle also turned in a good performance, but his character often got lost in the shuffle of development.
+Supporting Actor is Jared Leto’s, Dallas Buyers Club, to lose.
+Much like Cate Blanchett he has been the frontrunner ever since nominations were handed out.
+Michael Fassbender also gave a strong performance for 12 Years a Slave but it may be too hard to award him for his morally reprehensible character.
+Barkhad Abdi for Captain Phillips also turned in a very meaningful performance as the Somali pirate who kidnapped Tom Hanks’s Phillips, giving the role a surprising amount of subtlety and roundness for a first time actor.
+Bradley Cooper for American Hustle also turned in a good performance but his character often got lost in the shuffle of development.

 Winner: Jared Leto, Dallas Buyers Club

 Before discussing best picture the Directing category deserves to be mentioned.
 This is a very strong field and this is where many believe Gravity and Alfonso Cuarón will be awarded, which is hard to argue.
 He was the one at the forefront for creating the new techniques to appear weightless in space and he got a good performance out of Bullock to boot.
 That’s not to say David O. Russell for American Hustle or Martin Scorsese for The Wolf of Wall Street aren’t deserving but I definitely think Cuarón takes the award here.

 Gravity is certainly not the best movie of the year but it may very well be the most watched of the nominees and Cuarón deserves the award for all the technical wonderment he achieved.